FindMySchool LogoFindMySchool

 Hele's School delivers solid GCSE outcomes above England averages within a comprehensive ethos that values both academic achievement and personal development.
 The historical pedigree, dating back to 1658 and producing notable alumni including Sir Joshua Reynolds, adds distinctive character to a thoroughly modern institution.
 Sixth form results require careful consideration against alternatives, but the varied enrichment programme, strong CCF contingent, and genuine community atmosphere provide a well-rounded secondary experience.
 Best suited to families in Plympton and Plymouth's eastern suburbs seeking a Good-rated comprehensive with genuine heritage, effective pastoral structures, and access to a broad curriculum.
 Securing a place remains the primary challenge.

 Hele's School holds a Good rating from Ofsted following its March 2023 inspection.
-GCSE results exceed England averages, with an Attainment 8 score of 47.3 compared to 45.9 nationally.
-The school ranks 1,353rd in England for GCSE outcomes, placing it within the solid middle band of secondary schools.
-Sixth form results are more modest, sitting in the lower 40% of sixth forms in England, which families considering post-16 options should factor into their decisions.
+GCSE results are solid, with an Attainment 8 score of 50.7 and a GCSE outcomes rank of 1,614th in England.
+Sixth form results are more mixed, with 50% of A-level grades at A*-B and an A-level academic rank of 1,480th in England, which families considering post-16 options should factor into their decisions.

 Applications for Year 7 entry must be submitted through Plymouth City Council's coordinated admissions scheme at www.plymouth.gov.uk/schooladmissions, not directly to the school.
-The deadline typically falls in late October for September entry the following year.
+For September 2027 entry, the current timetable says applications close on 31 October 2026 and offers are made on 1 March 2027.
 Sixth form applications are made directly to the school, with details in the Post-16 prospectus.

 Yes.
 The school received 586 applications for 230 Year 7 places, a ratio of 2.55 applications per place.
 Oversubscription criteria prioritise looked after children, previously looked after children, and children who appear to have been in state care outside England, before distance typically becomes the determining factor.